CafeVariomeUoL/EPND/README.md

 <hr>

-The "resultCount" attribute in the above response is the **maximum value of whatever range that result** is within, rather than giving out the actual count of individuals.
-More information on responding using ranges can be found [here](#ranges).

-The filter **SHOULD** be one of the terms from the [filters and permitted values table](#individuals).
+The filter **SHOULD** be one of the terms from the [filters and permitted values table](#-list-of-filters-and-permitted-values-for-the-study-endpoint-).
 Please note that not all resources will support all of the filters.
-In such cases the response should include a [warning message in the 'info' part](#warning-response-example) indicating which requested filters are unsupported and these were not included in the query.
+In such cases the response **MUST** include a [warning message in the 'info' part](#warning-response-example) indicating which requested filters are unsupported and these were not included in the query.

 **EXAMPLE warning when unsupported filters are requested**